How Action for Children works

 Our provision is person centred to reflect the different needs of young people.
 We provide services at all entry points and stages of learning, ensuring the young people receive the most appropriate support, enabling them to achieve and progress.

-The focus of our delivery is targeted at young people 16-24-year olds who are amongst the most disadvantaged in our communities.
-For example, care leavers, disabled ex-offenders, young people identified as having ACEs (Adverse Childhood Experiences) and those hardest to reach and engage.
+The focus of our delivery is targeted at young people 16-29 year olds who face barriers into employment.
+Many young people who engage on our services identify as having ACEs (Adverse Childhood Experiences) and can be the hardest to reach and engage.
 This reflects our organisational expertise as a leading children's charity, aiming to address inequalities and improve the lives of Scotland's young people.

 Our inclusive engagement approach promotes equality of opportunity and includes creative engagement methods to engage with young people who do not access mainstream traditional services or provision.